 Defence expenditures are determined as a part of the central budget of Hungary.
-The annual budget proposal concerning defence expenditures is compiled along the lines of a Planning Document published by the Ministry of National Economy.
-The Central Budget Act is submitted to the Parliament where it is discussed in the appropriate committees and at plenary sessions of the House.
+The annual defence budget proposal is compiled along the lines of a Planning Document published by the Ministry of Finance.
+The Central Budget proposal is submitted to the Parliament where it is discussed in the appropriate committees and at plenary sessions of the House.
 After considering amendment proposals, the Parliament approves the defence budget as a chapter of the Central Budget Act.
-In line with the Defence Investment Pledge of the Heads of States and Governments at the Wales NATO Summit, Hungary has already begun increasing the defence budget in 2015, by increasing it around 8%.
-The basis for further increase was set in the 1046/2012 Governmental Resolution, ensuring a yearly 0,1% GDP proportion increase of defence budget between 2016-2022; however, responding to the changing security environment, additional central funds are expected for specific military tasks above this level.
+The government is committed to increase the defence budget to as least 2% of GDP by 2024 and keep this level from 2025 onwards, which is set in the modified 1273/2016 Government Resolution.
+Furthermore, responding to the changing security environment, the Government may grant additional central funds for specific military tasks above this level.
+The budget proposal, amendments, the approved annual budget and the aforementioned Government Resolution are all publicly disclosed documents.